anika-ahluwalia/dl-fp/README.md

 ## Data

-We will be using the IMDB Dataset of 50K Movie Reviews to train our binary classification model, which labels reviews as either positive or negative sentiment.
+We will be using the IMDB Dataset of 50K Movie Reviews to train our binary classification model, which labels reviews as either a positive or negative sentiment.
 As described in the paper, we will clean up the data during preprocessing to remove stop words, tags, irrelevant punctuation, and convert words to lowercase as needed.

 ## Methodology